PhenomML/Stats285_F23/hw5_instructions.md

     `ls`
    command or looking at [this website](https://github.com/adonoho/Stats285_F23).
 Does it look modestly familiar?

-4. Personalize the environment for your Stanford ID (Replace `SU_ID` with your actual Stanford ID.):
+4. Personalize the environment by runing the command below (Replace `SU_ID` with your actual Stanford ID.):
 	`export TABLE_NAME=SU_ID_hw5`

 5. Check if the `conda` environment `stats285` is still around?